pzverkov/app-survival-android/docs/GAMEPLAY.md

 1) Pick a preset (Junior Mid / Senior / Staff / Principal), then press **Start**.
 2) Place components, link dependencies, upgrade, and fix tickets to keep the app alive.

-Deterministic seeds (reproducible runs)
-- Set a **Seed** (number) and press **Reset** to start a deterministic run.
-- Press **Daily** to use a deterministic UTC date seed so multiple people can compare the same challenge.
-- The current seed is shown next to the controls.

 Scoring
 - You earn **Score** continuously while the run is alive.
 - Score rewards stability (low failure rate / ANR risk / jank / latency) and “realism” metrics (privacy, security, accessibility, regional compliance).